berewt/CIPs/CIP-xxxx/README.md

 needs to validate these values against the actual stake distribution of the previous epoch and the actual list of Peras voting public keys of the SPOs.

+Note that we propose to commit on the current state of the stake distribution, not on the one of the previous epoch.
+It doesn't change the fact that both Peras and Praos will use the stake distribution of the previous epoch.
+The reason is that we need to have high confidence in the stake distribution commitment to use it within our proof (as we do when we use the stake distribution to verify the Praos leader election).

 ## Rationale: how does this CIP achieve its goals?